merenlab/merenlab.org/_posts/anvio/2017-06-07-phylogenomics.md

 ---

-The program `anvi-export-pc-alignments` is what we will use to export alignments genes in protein clusters.
+The program {% include PROGRAM name="anvi-get-sequences-for-gene-clusters" %} is what we will use to export alignments genes in gene clusters.
 This is also a very capable program, and I urge you to take a look at its help menu and explore other ways to use it for your research.
 Here, we declare the collection name and the bin id in our anvi'o pan database, and export sequences:

 ``` bash
 anvi-get-sequences-for-gene-clusters -g Salmonella-GENOMES.db \